MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md

 - Install and configure Ansible on Azure VM
 - Download Ansible configuration and sample playbook files
-- Create and configure a service principal in Azure AD
+- Create and configure Azure Active Directory managed identity
 - Configure Azure AD credentials and SSH for use with Ansible
 - Deploy an Azure VM by using an Ansible playbook
 - Configure an Azure VM by using an Ansible playbook